-It’s true that information is power.
+It’s true, information is power.
 But what you do with it is far more important.

 And so it happened that one day, not too long ago, I had an epiphany.
 I was walking down a street in Mayfair holding a Perrier bottle in one hand, a briefcase in the other and a folded City A.M. newspaper under my right arm.
 I arrived at a street crossing and joined other pedestrians waiting to traverse the street.

-Who can I sell this to?
+Who could I sell this to?
 I didn’t have a buyer in mind.
-It would have to be someone for whom money is no object.
-Someone who is more interested in the prestige element of having a trophy asset.
-Someone who wants more than anything to point and say “I own this”.
+Clearly, it would have to be someone for whom money was no object.
+Someone who was more interested in the prestige element of having a trophy asset.
+Someone who wanted more than anything to point and say “I own this”.

 Neither the hotel owner nor the billionaire investor knew what was coming.
-I told one of them “someone would like to buy your hotel”, the other “there is a hotel for sale” and both of them “this is a unique opportunity”.
+I told the owner, “Someone would like to buy your hotel”, and the billionaire, “There is a hotel for sale.”
+And both were told, “This is a unique opportunity”.

 - Approach owner of an amazing 5* hotel.

 - Tell them you have a buyer who wants to pay a lot of money to buy it.

 - Approach a Saudi billionaire and tell them one of the most beautiful hotels is on sale and that owning it will be a great source of prestige.